Mr Chan is a Certified Public Accountant. He is a former President of the Hong Kong Institute of Certified Public Accountants.

-Mr Hung is a member of the Hong Kong Chief Executive’s Council of Advisers on Innovation and Strategic Development, the Exchange Fund Advisory Committee, the Hong Kong Exchanges and Clearing Limited’s Board of Directors, the General Committee of the Hong Kong General Chamber of Commerce, and the Belt and Road Committee of the Hong Kong Trade Development Council.
+Mr Hung is a member of the Exchange Fund Advisory Committee, the Hong Kong Exchanges and Clearing Limited’s Board of Directors and the General Committee of the Hong Kong General Chamber of Commerce.
 He was previously the chairman of the Hong Kong Association of Banks, a member of the Financial Services Development Council, a board member of the Hong Kong Airport Authority and the Hong Kong Hospital Authority, and a Council Member of the University of Hong Kong.

 He holds a Masters degree in Business Administration and is married with two children.

 Mr Lo started his career in Government service as an Administrative Officer in 1974.
 He served in various positions in both the New Territories Administration and the Government Secretariat.
 Prior to leaving Government service to join the private sector in 1987, he was the Deputy Secretary for Trade and Industry in the Trade and Industry Branch of the Government Secretariat.